Exhale (Shoop Shoop): Critical reception

 Robert Hilburn, pop music critic of Los Angeles Times, noted Babyface's achievement in the song, saying "he [Babyface] brings Houston down to earth, trading her normal vocal exuberance for convincing warmth."
 Pan-European magazine Music & Media stated that it is "fitting Houston like a glove".
 Alan Jones from Music Week commented that it "is one of her more insidious, gradually getting under your skin.
 It's a very low-key affair, with Babyface keeping Whitney's "why sing one note when you can sing 10?" and delivering a charming, sweet and effective ballad destined for a long and high chart career."
 Steve Knopper of Newsday said that the song was "irresistibly catchy" and irritating at the same time.
 While reviewing Houston's compilation Whitney: The Greatest Hits (2000), Christine Galera of Orlando Sentinel expressed her dislike for the song, stating the songs from Waiting to Exhale, including "Exhale (Shoop Shoop)" and "Why Does It Hurt So Bad", were too mellow.
 Rome News-Tribune noted that "'Exhale' has an easygoing, infectious charm", and that Houston "delivers a soulfully relaxed vocal."
 Geoffrey Himes of The Washington Post wrote, "Sounding like someone who has just emptied her lungs after holding her breath a long time, Houston brings a surprisingly mature, world-weary tone to the song."

 "Exhale (Shoop Shoop)" was voted number twenty-three on The Village Voices 1996 Pazz & Jop critics' poll, tied with five other songs, Eels' "Novocaine for the Soul", Everything but the Girl's "Missing", Garbage's "Only Happy When It Rains", Rage Against the Machine's "Bulls on Parade", and Underworld's "Born Slippy".
 In 2020, Glamour ranked the song number 30 on their list of "53 Best '90s Songs That Are All That and a Bag of Chips".
+It was placed in The Telegraphs "50 Best Pop Songs Written for Movies" list.
+In 2024, Billboard ranked the song 73rd place in its list of the 75 "Top Movie Songs of All Time".